OpenSourceOV/raspberry-pi-setup/instructions.md

 ### Install the Raspberry Pi operating system on the microSD card

 1. Follow the instructions at [http://raspberrypi.org/documentation/installation/noobs.md](https://www.raspberrypi.org/documentation/installation/noobs.md) to install NOOBS (New Out Of Box Software) on the microSD card.
+Use at least v4.4 of the Raspbian operating system.

 2. Insert the microSD card into the microSD card slot on the Pi.